 MAA: Many people here have everything, and it is still not enough for them.
 They complain.
-In [the modern world] many people complain all the time!
+Here[ in the modern world] people complain all the time.
 They chain themselves to a bank; many people are anxious to have things, to have possessions.
 People are in a rush.
 In the desert there are no traffic jams, and do you know why?
 Because there nobody is interested in getting ahead of other people!

 J: Tell me about a moment of deep happiness for you in the desert.

 MAA: It happens every day, two hours before sunset.
 The heat decreases, there is still no cold air, and men and animals slowly return to the camp, and their profiles are painted against a sky that is pink, blue, red, yellow, and green.

 MAA: It’s a magical moment… We all get into the tents and we boil tea.
 Sitting in silence we listen to the sound of the boiling water… We all are immersed in calmness: with the heartbeats tuned to the rhythm of the boiling water, potta potta potta…

 MAA: Yes…here you have watches.
 There, we have time.